 The Immunization Action Coalition (IAC) recommends if localized reaction occurs, such as soreness, redness, itching, or swelling at the injection site, to apply a cold compress to the injection site.
 Consider giving an analgesic (pain reliever) or antipruritic (anti-itch) medication.
 These are general recommendations from IAC and have not been evaluated with SHINGRIX.2

 Explain to patients that the efficacy of SHINGRIX was only studied in patients who received 2 doses of the vaccine.
-In order for your patients to get results similar to those from the studies, they need to receive both doses.1
+That is why it is important that your patients receive both doses of SHINGRIX.1

 Topics to discuss with your patients